 Write ON program

-Participants commit to a minimum of three writing sessions a week at the Writing Center, 110 EPB, and agree to spend the time working on papers, proposals, dissertations, articles, etc. In other words, this is your time, for your own work.
-We provide space, coffee, occasional treats and the comfort of knowing there are other people in the same boat.
-Participants set daily and weekly goals and can get feedback on their work by using our regular services.
-Studies show that the most productive and successful faculty are those who set aside time to write every day.
-We're pretty sure regular writing will get you through graduate school faster and with less stress too.
+Participants are graduate students or faculty who commit to a minimum of three writing sessions a week and agree to spend the time working on papers, proposals, dissertations, articles, etc. In other words, this is your time, for your own work.
+Research shows that the most productive and successful faculty are those who set aside time to write every day, and we're pretty sure regular writing will get you through graduate school faster and with less stress too.
+This program is mostly online.
+All participants have a page on the Write ON blog to set daily and weekly goals and record their progress, and we also host virtual hang-out-and-write sessions for interested participants.
+Optional in-person writing sessions may also be offered if there is enough interest.

 This is a 3 SH seminar / practicum offered every fall and taught by Professor Carol Severino.
 The primary purpose of this course is to prepare graduate students and faculty to work in the Writing Center at the University of Iowa and/or other institutions.
 A secondary purpose is to introduce students to some important themes in writing studies.
 Students read articles, books, handouts, and web pages on the following related issues: reading and writing processes, one-on-one conferencing dynamics, second language writing, basic writing, first- and second-year college writing, writing across the curriculum, and writing center administration.
 Students keep a weekly journal in which they apply course readings to tutoring their own writing center students.
 An oral report on a case study of a student writer or on a resource for tutoring writing as well as a final written project are required.
 For more information and a special permission number, please e-mail Carol Severino at firstname.lastname@example.org.